ssauloferreira/hudson/README.md

 - Calendar view pointing the exchanges of each day of the month

 ## Technical Notes
-1. The app is being developed using Flutter framework in order to make it easy to expand to another platform.
-2. The database management system is initially SQLite and the data management is embbeded on the application code.
+The app is being developed using Flutter framework in order to make it easy to expand to another platform.
+For the first step, the database management system is based on SQLite and the data management is embbeded on the application code, with no back-end for a while.
+That decision was taken to make the application fully available offline with the simplest and quickest implementation, saving all the desired data local on the device.
+Although choosing a local database avoid multi-device syncing in this first version, that adoption bring more security to the user data, making it safer.

 ## Page Flow
 The following image presents the application flow diagram, when we can consider the black node "Login" as the starter point of the user workflow.